 Clarity in Career Direction

 With so many roles in aviation—ground staff, cabin crew, airport operations, airline scheduling, logistics, many students aren’t sure where they fit.
 Internships give a 360° view of the industry.
 They let students explore different departments and roles before choosing a path.
-For instance, a student may begin with an interest in airline ticketing but realize a passion for customer relations or ground logistics after experiencing it firsthand.
+For instance, a student may begin with an interest in airline ticketing but realize a passion.
+For customer relations or ground logistics after experiencing it firsthand.

 Stronger Employability and Faster Hiring